mozilla-releng/relengdocs/how-to/taskcluster/troubleshooting_workers.rst

 The `worker manager UI <https://firefox-ci-tc.services.mozilla.com/worker-manager>`__ lists the various pools.
 It shows current capacity and pending tasks, as well as links to view the workers and recent worker manager error messages, for each pool.

 Drilling down into each workerType should show you the config.
-Generally this will be an expanded version of the `ci-configuration worker-pools config <https://hg.mozilla.org/ci/ci-configuration/file/tip/worker-pools.yml>`__.
+Generally this will be an expanded version of the `fxci-config worker-pools <https://github.com/mozilla-releng/fxci-config/blob/main/worker-pools.yml>`__.

 Common types of error messages
 ------------------------------